Skip to Main Content

 Similarly, the National Artificial Intelligence Initiative Office was recently established to report to government on emerging AI trends and risks, including its research and development for trustworthy AI.

-The EU’s Proposed New AI Act
+The EU’s proposed new AI Act

 The European Commission has proposed “harmonized rules on artificial intelligence” in the form of the Artificial Intelligence Act (AI Act).
 The European Parliament is expected to vote on the AI Act in March 2023, and possibly begin enforcement in 2026.